 1. Rationale.
-This Rule highlights those elements distinctive to the Speech-Language Pathology program.
-The standards are consistent with the current Praxis Speech-Language Pathology assessment.
+This ruleRule highlights those elements distinctive to the Speech-Language Pathology program.
+The standards are consistent with the current American Speech Language Hearing Association standards for the certificate of clinical competence in speech-language pathologyPraxis Speech-Language Pathology assessment.
 Implementation of the standards will be in the Alabama Continuous Improvement guidance.